charmbracelet/lipgloss/README.md

 ```

-## Setting the height
+## Width and Height

-In addition to the width, you can also set a minimum height.
+Setting a minimim width and height is simple and straightforward.

 ```go
 var str = lipgloss.NewStyle().